Ninjahoni/Encryption_Decryption-Tool/README.md

 This project is a GUI-based encryption and decryption application developed using Python and Tkinter.
-It demonstrates object-oriented programming, custom data structures, encryption algorithms, unit testing, and ethical cybersecurity practices.
+It demonstrates object-oriented programming, custom data structures, encryption algorithms, unit testing and ethical cybersecurity practices.

 ## Features
 - Caesar Cipher encryption